vz-re/angular-graphql-project/README.md

 * Streaming the data from the Front-End to the Back-End
 * Containerize the project
 * Restructure project to avoid seperate module loading
+* Add features to the application to make it more attractive